shaivi04/Classification-App/README.md

 # Classification App

-A dogs and Cat Classification App using flutter
+A Dog and Cat classification app using flutter

 ## Getting Started